dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 * Deduplication by message Id
 * Content-type for proper deserialization of event's data

-For more information about CloudEvent, please check the [official specification](https://github.com/cloudevents/spec).
+For more information about CloudEvents, read the [CloudEvents specification](https://github.com/cloudevents/spec).

 When adding Dapr to your application, some services may still need to communicate via raw pub/sub messages not encapsulated in CloudEvents.
-This may be for compatibility reasons, or because some apps are not using Dapr yet.
+This may be for compatibility reasons, or because some apps are not using Dapr.
 Dapr enables apps to publish and subscribe to raw events that are not wrapped in a CloudEvent.

 {{% alert title="Warning" color="warning" %}}
-Not using CloudEvents disables support for tracing, event deduplication per messageId, content-type metadata, and any other features built on top of the CloudEvent schema.
+Not using CloudEvents disables support for tracing, event deduplication per messageId, content-type metadata, and any other features built using the CloudEvent schema.
 {{% /alert %}}

 ## Publishing raw messages

 <img src="/images/pubsub_publish_raw.png" alt="Diagram showing how to publish with Dapr when subscriber does not use Dapr or CloudEvent" width=1000>

 To disable CloudEvent wrapping, set the `rawPayload` metadata to `true` as part of the publishing request.
-This will allow subscribers to receive these messages without having to parse the CloudEvent schema.
+This allows subscribers to receive these messages without having to parse the CloudEvent schema.

 {{< tabs curl "Python SDK" "PHP SDK">}}